ReVanced/revanced-patches-template/docs/4_structure_and_conventions.md

 # 📜 Patch file structure and conventions

-ReVanced follows couple conventions when creating patches which can be found in [ReVanced patches](https://github.com/revanced/revanced-patches).
+ReVanced follows a couple of conventions when creating patches which can be found in the [ReVanced Patches](https://github.com/revanced/revanced-patches).

 ## 📁 File structure